You want smart political talk without the meltdowns?

 He's a millionaire and he got charged.

-You said, Well, Hannity, you're a millionaire.
+You said, well, Hannity, you're a millionaire.

-You're not gonna get charged.
+You're not going to get charged.

-Money has nothing to do with it if you either obey the laws or you don't.
+If you either obey the laws or you don't.

 He might.

-He's got Abby Lowell as an attorney, and I know Lab Abby Lowell to be a brilliant attorney.
+He's got Abby Lowell as an attorney, and I know Abby Lowell to be a brilliant attorney.

 He's one of the best out there.